 Professional photographers in search of a wide color gamut 4k monitor will find few as effective and as competitively priced as the BenQ SW320.
 It delivers brilliantly on some key features visual professionals want including an impressive 31.5-inch display, an IPS LCD, HDR 10 support, high-level color accuracy and depth, and the latest in DisplayPort technology.

-The BenQ SW320 monitor started making waves long before it hit the market at the start of 2017.
+The BenQ SW320 monitor started making waves long before it hit the market.
 That’s because it proposed to offer premium visual rendering functionality for a quarter of the price of its nearest high-end competitor.
 At roughly $1500, the SW320 is a steal for visual professionals who are keen to improve their workflow while remaining on the cutting edge of their practice.

 Its 3840 x 2160px 4K display does require a powerful graphics processor to reach peak performance.
 The good news is that the cost of high-level graphic processing is on a downward trajectory.
 With a top performing monitor like the BenQ SW320, professional photographers, videographers and graphic artists can work with colors and details that are on par with nature’s artistry and their lofty creative aspirations.

 This monitor has many positives to tally.
 The most notable has to be its state-of-the-art input port technologies.
 It sports an HDMI 2.0 port, a DisplayPort 1.4 and a mini DisplayPort 1.4.
 These input sockets have the necessary bandwidth to support its 4k UHD screen, its high-fidelity color renditions and its HDR functionality.

 Also worthy of note is its effective stand which lets users adjust the positioning of the screen for best viewing results.
 On its stand, the BenQ SW320 monitor can make a 20-degree upward tilt, a 45-degree right or left swivel, and a 90-degree pivot from landscape to portrait mode.